resumejob/blog/content/posts/The Proportional Pricing Model.md

 ![Old pricing model](https://cdn.jsdelivr.net/gh/OSJobs/osjobs-info@master/assets/imgs/old%20price.png)

 Just like other service platforms, a common problem for this pricing model is to find the best price to achieve profit maximization, so we adjusted the price in a while.
 Under the premise that the reduction of price would lead to more customers.
-However, it doesn't work that well.
-Looking back, even though this pricing model is used everywhere but may not be the one we need.
+However, it didn't work well.
+Reflecting on the failure, the wide adopted pricing strategy might not be the one most suitable for our service even though it is used everywhere.

 ### New pricing model